Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

 ## View API Service details

-To view service details: (Robert to update)
+To view service details:

 1. Navigate to *Catalog > Service Registry*.
 2. From the list view, select a service to open the service details.

 Click on the Service name or icon to view the following detailed information for a specific service in any state (Draft, Active, Deprecated, Active):

-* General Service information (non-version specific) is displayed at the top portion of the page.
-The inclucdes the Service Name, Logical Name, Description, and Owning Team.
-There are tabs for the Versions, Access Rights Tags & Attrivutes, and Assets for the General Service.
+* General Service information (non-version specific) is displayed at the top and includes the Service Name, Logical Name, Description, and Owning Team.
+There are tabs for the Versions, Access Rights, Tags & Attributes, and Assets for the General Service.
-* The is metrics area which displays the count of the number of Assets and Product related to the General Service.
+* The metrics area displays the number of assets and products related to the General Service.
-* The general Access Rights tab displays all the other teams the API Service is shared with.
+* The general Access Rights tab displays all teams the API Service is shared with.
-* The general Tags & Attribues tab displays the tags and attributes properties for the general API Service.
+* The general Tags & Attributes tab displays the tags and attributes properties for the general API Service.
-* The general Asset tab displays all the Assets which are grouped with this general API Service.
+* The general Asset tab displays the assets that contain this API Service.
-* Version specific infomration is diplayed in the bottom portion of the screen in the Versions tab.
-Every version of the Service is displayed by their Service Revision name, the specification type, and created/updated date on the left hand side of the Version tab.
-This makes it easier to view all the versions of an API Service.
+* Version specific information is displayed at the bottom in the Versions tab.
+Every version of the service is displayed by Service Revision name, specification type, and created/updated date on the left side of the Version tab, making it easy to view all versions of an API Service.
 * With the version specific tab, there are other tabs to view the API Specification & Methods, Endpoints listening for requests to the service, Tags & Attributes, and Assets which are related to version of the service.

 ## Create an API Service